-In addition, many of our partners in Africa are creating their own safety protocols, which will often exceed those that are required.
+In addition, many of Safari Professionals’ partners in Africa are creating their own safety protocols, which will often exceed those that are required.
 Examples include certified staff training in the new “Covid-19 Travel Safe” hygiene and physical distancing procedures, contact free arrivals and registration at safari lodges and camps – and sanitizing of safari vehicles before each use.

 In some countries, national parks and reserves have opened up for domestic tourism – allowing everyone to get used to the “new normal.”
 While the actual dates of welcoming international travelers will vary from country to country (Tanzania is already open!), it is anticipated that the turn of the New Year is the most realistic earliest date when people will be able to visit most, if not all, of their favorite safari destinations.

 A very high percentage of travelers who expected to go on safari in 2020 with Safari Professionals have re-scheduled their safaris in 2021 – and they are very grateful.
 They are also thankful that their partners in Africa have almost universally kept their 2020 prices through 2021.
 Safari Professionals is finding that this high rate of re-scheduling is a trend within the safari industry, which has created an interesting situation: they are already finding that some of their favorite lodges and camps already have limited availability.
 If you’ve been dreaming of your own safari, 2021 will offer you an opportunity to realize those dreams at prices you aren’t likely to ever see again.
 All it takes is a call (800-779-2146) or reach out here to see what your safari may include.